bauerhaus/red_buoy_pod/README.md

 You are free to:
 - Adjust field labels
 - Add your own taxonomy or reference fields
-- Build Views to dispaly podcast episodes by stream, date, or any custom logic
+- Build Views to display podcast episodes by stream, date, or any custom logic

 RECOMMENDATIONS
 ---------------